MP

 Speech/Language Pathologists

 The Speech/Language Pathologist screens, evaluates, and provides therapy for those students having articulation or language needs that directly impact their educational performance.
-All kindergarten students are screened for speech/language delays within the first weeks of school, and parents are contacted if there is a need to do a more formal evaluation.
 Speech services may be provided in the classroom or through pullout sessions with individual or small groups of students.

 Occupational and Physical Therapists